 Deferred federal excise taxes arise from unrealized gains in the market value of investments, as well as from differences in the recognition of income from certain investments (timing differences).
-As of December 31, 2021, and 2020, the Foundation had unrealized gains in the market value of investments and has recorded a deferred tax liability of \$11,646 and \$10,167, respectively.
+As of December 31, 2022 and 2021, the Foundation had unrealized gains and has recorded a deferred tax liability of \$5,104 and \$11,646, respectively.
+The net change in deferred tax liability of \$6,542 is included within investment return, net, on the statements of activities.

 Distribution Requirements - The Foundation is subject to distribution requirements of the Internal Revenue Code.
 Accordingly, within one year after the end of each fiscal year, it must distribute 5% of the average market value of its assets as defined in the Code.
-The investments includible for the 5% distribution requirement are exclusive of those investments deemed to be held for charitable activities (representing 1.5% of the investments).
-Qualifying distributions are determined on a cash basis and include grant payments and certain other expenses incurred by the Foundation.
-The Foundation has complied with distribution requirements through December 31, 2021.
+The investments includible for the 5% distribution requirement are exclusive of those investments deemed to be held for charitable activities (representing